The Vindicators: The Vindicators: Hero Mix Vol. 1 (2018)

 Using the franchise's established premise of alternate timelines, the first issue of the spin-off anthology series Rick and Morty Presents, written by J. Torres and titled The Vindicators: Hero Mix Vol. 1, features Rick Sanchez and Morty Smith encountering the "All-New All-Different" Vindicators sometime after their deaths, revived by Supernova, who now has a cyborg arm as a result of using her powers to resurrect them, and who reluctantly recruit Rick and Morty again to assist them in saving the multiverse against Boon, a corrupted evil version of Noob Noob, recruiting Scary Terry / Scarepool and an alternate reality Pickle Rick to the team.
 Primarily illustrated by CJ Cannon, the front cover was designed by Jen Bartel.

 Vindicators 1: Origin of the Vindicators (2018)

 In November 2018, the ninth volume of the Oni Press comic book series Rick and Morty, written by Kyle Starks, featured Vindicators 1: The Origin of the Vindicators, adapted as the series' forty-fifth issue overall.
 Characters from the comic were later adapted to the animated miniseries Vindicators 2.

+Rick and Morty: Crisis on C-137 (2022–2023)

+The Vindicators are featured as major characters in the Oni Press comic book series Rick and Morty: Crisis on C-137, with Rick and Morty forced to form a new team of Vindicators to defend the galaxy against a threat from beyond time, led by Master Meeseeks, after Supernova crashes back onto Earth.

+Rick and Morty: The End (2025–2026)

+The New Vindicators are featured as major characters in the Oni Press comic book series Rick and Morty: The End, continuing from the cliffhanger ending of Rick and Morty vs. the Universe.
+In the series, a new team of Vindicators called the New Vindicators (or "VindRickators") led by Morty Smith's ex-girlfriend Planetina team up with him to track down the now-fugitive Rick Sanchez, wanted for killing the embodiment of the Prime Universe while blackout drunk.
+Supernova is also featured in the series as a juror on Rick's trial, confused as to why she was not invited to join the new team.